Whether inmate mentally fit for execution could cause delay

 If prison officials get the go-ahead to execute Purkey, he would be put to death by lethal injection, as Lee was, and in the same small room at the Terre Haute prison.

-Associated Press writers Roxana Hegeman in Wichita, Kansas, and Mark Sherman and Colleen Long in Washington contributed to this report.
+Hegeman reported from Wichita, Kansas.
+Associated Press writers Mike Balsamo in Terre Haute, Indiana, and Mark Sherman and Colleen Long in Washington contributed to this report.